-A datasheet is a document in which a manufacturer describes the characteristics of a product.
-Like an electronic component or module.
+A datasheet is a document in which a manufacturer describes the characteristics of a product, like an electronic component or module.
 It is primary meant for engineers, that is why it might be difficult to read for newbies.
 To use an electronic component you mostly don’t need to read and understand the complete datasheet.
-It also gives basic usage information, like pin descriptions, supply voltage, maximum allowable voltages.
+It also gives basic usage information, like pin descriptions, supply voltage, maximum allowable voltages and currents.

 - Some specs are depending on other parameters e.g. they are different for different supply voltages.
 Often these specs are put in a graph, but partially also in tables.